knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="additemtocart"></a>
 # **AddItemToCart**
-> void AddItemToCart (string id, ModelCartItemRequest cartItemRequest)
+> void AddItemToCart (string id, CartItemRequest cartItemRequest)

 Add an item to the cart